The following information is applicable to the October 2023 administration of the First-Year Law Students’ Examination.

 The remaining items will be equally weighted such that a perfect raw score will still be 100.
-Thus, an applicant’s raw multiple-choice score will equal the number of items answered correctly.
+Thus, an applicant’s raw multiple-choice score will equal the number of items answered correctly multiplied by their weighting.
 Through a process known as “equating,” the weighted multiple-choice raw scores will be converted to a scale with a theoretical maximum of 400 points.
 Because there are multiple forms of the exam, this process adjusts for the possible differences between forms and administrations of the exam in the average difficulty of the particular version of the exam that the applicant takes.

 An applicant’s assigned grade on an essay question can range between 40 and 100.
 In order to earn a grade of 40, the applicant must at least identify the subject of the question and attempt to apply the law to the facts of the question.
 If these criteria are not met, the answer is assigned a zero.
 The raw essay scores will be converted, or “scaled” to a distribution that has the same mean and standard deviation of multiple-choice scale scores.
 Scaling is performed to adjust for the possible differences between the difficulty of the essay questions and/or grading standards from one administration to the next.
 As a result, an applicant’s scaled essay score will not be affected by the differences between administrations in the difficulty of the essay questions or fluctuations in grading standards.